edenidan/PTM_project/README.md

 # PTM_project
-This is our project in Advenced Software Developing course.
+This is our project in Advanced Software Development course.

 creators: Erez & Idan